North American Soccer League (2011–2017): Competition format

 Similar to other American sports leagues (but unlike many European soccer leagues), NASL did not have promotion or relegation for its member clubs.
 The champion of Division II NASL was not promoted to Division I Major League Soccer, and the team finishing last in NASL was not relegated.
 Two NASL clubs did switch leagues to MLS (Montreal Impact in 2012, Minnesota United FC in 2017) as expansion teams following an application.

+The NASL did not have a salary cap, limited active rosters to 30 players, and limited teams to seven foreign players.

 Other competitions

 Teams playing in the NASL represented three separate CONCACAF members, the United States, Canada and Puerto Rico.
 NASL's U.S.-based teams played in the U.S. Open Cup, the winner of which provides one of the four U.S. representatives in the CONCACAF Champions League.
 The NASL did not participate in the 2011 U.S. Open Cup during the league's first season, but joined the tournament in 2012 to some success as the Carolina RailHawks reached the quarterfinals that year.
 In 2014, both the Carolina RailHawks and the Atlanta Silverbacks reached the Open Cup quarterfinals.
 The league's Canadian teams, FC Edmonton and Ottawa Fury FC, participated in the Canadian Championship.
 This tournament consists of the Canadian Soccer Association's professional clubs, the winner representing Canada in the Champions League.

 NASL teams also occasionally played in international competitions including friendlies during the league's summer break.
 Additionally, the Puerto Rico Islanders were invited to participate in the CFU Club Championship by the Caribbean Football Union representing Puerto Rico, participation in which allowed them to qualify for the Champions League.
 The Islanders competed in Champions League twice during their time in NASL.